Skip to main content

 • stability

-The game's stability is widely criticized, with numerous reports of severe bugs, glitches, and crashes that significantly hinder gameplay.
-Players have experienced issues such as freezing, screen shaking, and physics problems that can lead to unintended deaths or getting stuck in the environment.
-While some find enjoyment in the game's concept and atmosphere, the overwhelming consensus is that its instability makes it frustrating and often unplayable.
+The game's stability is widely criticized, with numerous reports of bugs, glitches, and crashes that significantly hinder gameplay.
+Players have experienced issues such as freezing, falling through the floor, and erratic physics, making the game feel unfinished and at times unplayable.
+Despite these problems, some users still find enjoyment in the game, suggesting that it may appeal to those willing to overlook its technical shortcomings.

 • “Looks fantastic, runs great, and introduces a wealth of new weapons, enemies, and locations, as well as gameplay tweaks.”